 There are some excellent neutralizing pairs in this set.
 My favorite Ultramarine + Burnt Sienna of course, but Pyrrol Crimson + Phthalo Green make a rich transparent ‘Jane’s Black’ and Phthalo Blue + Pyrrol Scarlet make another mixed black.
 Buff Titanium provides a convenient light color with wonderful granulation.
 It also makes it possible to create pastel tints.

 Within this set there are also wonderful primary triads.
-There is a cool triad of Hansa Yellow Medium, Phthalo blue and Quinacridone Rose.
+There is a cool triad of Hansa Yellow Medium, Phthalo Blue and Quinacridone Rose.
 This is rather like the printing triad cyan, magenta and yellow, and mixes pure bright oranges, purples and greens.

 There is a warm triad of Pyrrol Crimson, Ultramarine and Quinacridone Gold.
 This creates wonderful neutral greens, neutral oranges and dull purples.